 Overview

 Taxonomies in Mixpeek are specialized structures that allow you to classify, organize, and enrich your data with structured metadata.
 They function similarly to JOIN operations in traditional databases, but operate on feature similarity rather than exact key matches, making them ideal for multimodal content.
+Conceptually, each taxonomy functions as a specialized collection with a defined schema.
+Associated retrievers handle the logic for looking up and enriching documents based on this taxonomy.

 1